-Silicon Graphics, Challenge, and IRIX are registered trademarks and OpenVault, Origin, SGI, and the SGI logo are trademarks of Silicon Graphics, Inc. DLT is a trademark of Quantum Corporation.
-EMASS is a trademark of EMASS, Inc. FLEXIm is a trademark of GLOBEtrotter Software, Inc. IBM is a trademark of International Business Machines Corporation.
-MIPS is a trademark of MIPS Technologies, Inc. RedWood, Silverton, STK, StorageTek, and TimberLine are trademarks of Storage Technology Corporation.
-UNICOS is a trademark of Cray, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
-X/Open is a registered trademark of X/Open Company Ltd. VolServ and E-Systems are trademarks of E-Systems, Inc.
+Silicon Graphics, SGI, the SGI logo, Challenge, IRIX, and Origin are registered trademarks and OpenVault ad SGI ProPack are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

+DLT and Quantum are registered trademarks of Quantum Corporation.
+FLEXIm is a registered trademark of Macrovision Corporation.
+HP is a registered trademark of Hewlett-Packard Company.
+IBM is a registered trademark of International Business Machines Corporation.
+Linux is a registered trademark of Linus Torvalds.
+MIPS is a trademark of MIPS Technologies, Inc. RedWood, Silverton, StorageTek, and TimberLine are trademarks of Storage Technology Corporation.
+Seagate is a trademark of Seagate Technology, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
+VolServ is a trademark of ADIC.